-As a beneficial side effect, the accelerated desorption assures sharp peaks thanks to the fast heating rate of the direct TPD column, higher baseline separation and peak height, which results in excellent signal-to noise ratios and exceptionally low limits of quantification.
+As a beneficial side effect, the accelerated desorption assures sharp peaks thanks to the fast heating rate of the direct TPD column, higher baseline separation, and peak height, which results in excellent signal-to-noise ratios and exceptionally low limits of quantification.

 This is particularly important for the detection of sulfur and hydrogen, which are influenced by substantial peak tailing and peak broadening when GC-based separation is utilized in CHNS mode.
 In contrast, even for extreme elemental ratios, the direct TPD technology permits peak separation.
 Even challenging C/S and C/N elemental ratios of up to 12,000:1 can consequently be quantified easily (Figure 4).

 Figure 4.
 The distinct peak separation assures absolutely reliable and trouble-free data acquisition.
-The analysis run can therefore easily be automated for larger sample amounts while maintaining utmost analytical performance.
+The analysis run can therefore easily be automated for larger sample amounts while maintaining the utmost analytical performance.
 As a result, laboratory efficiency can be improved substantially.

 Improved LOD Through Peak Focusing

-On the direct TPD adsorption column the trapping of all analysis gases and the consecutive release of each analysis gas by temperature-programmed desorption is extremely effective in concentrating small amounts of gas at a specified time for a pulsed release.
+On the direct TPD adsorption column, the trapping of all analysis gases and the consecutive release of each analysis gas by temperature-programmed desorption is extremely effective in concentrating small amounts of gas at a specified time for a pulsed release.

 The concentration of the gas on the direct TPD adsorption column will allow focusing of the peak when the target element is only present in small concentration, resulting in more accurate and reproducible detection.
 Using this method sulfur concentrations as low as 2 ppm can be detected when an optional IR detector is employed.

 The analysis of a carbonaceous soil sample with a sulfur concentration of 7 ppm can be observed in Figure 5.
-This analysis shows the unique sensitivity of direct TPD technology in sulfur analysis.
+This analysis shows the unique sensitivity of direct TPD technology in the sulfur analysis.